zidingz/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  `uplift_metric <algo-params/uplift_metric.html>`__: The type of divergence distribution to select best split.
 Specify one of the following metrics:
   - ``auto`` or ``AUTO``: Allow the algorithm to decide (default).
 In Uplift DRF, the algorithm will automatically perform ``KL`` metric.
-  - ``kl`` or ``KL``: Uses logarithms to calculate divergence, asymmetric widely used, tends to infinity values (if treatment or control group distributions contain zero values).
+  - ``kl`` or ``KL``: Uses logarithms to calculate divergence, asymmetric, widely used, tends to infinity values (if treatment or control group distributions contain zero values).
   - ``euclidean`` or ``Euclidean``: Symmetric and stable distribution (does not tend to infinity values).
   - ``chi_squared`` or ``ChiSquared``: Euclidean divergence normalized by control group distribution.
 Asymmetric and also tends to infinity values (if control group distribution contains zero values).